open-cx/open-cx/docs/API/backend-setup.md

 - open the **app.js** file, and in the "Middlewares" section, add the file you have just created containing the new routers, using the app.use() method (check the existing code and procede analogously)

+For some of the steps, the information on the last topic may be useful.

+## How can I populate the database?

+You can follow one of the two following alternatives:

+- Access the API's admin interface through the address http://0.0.0.0:5000/admin/ and add new entries through it;

+- Make a post request using, for example, Postman.

 ## What is and how shall I use the Active-admin platform?
 Active-admin is a platform that supports CRUD (create, retrieve, update, delete) operations and can be used in order to update database entries manually.
 It's a good way to populate the database using an interactive, browser-based UI.
 With the backend running, access http://0.0.0.0:2222/admin/.